Aixlusion/APoVue/README.md

 # How to run and build

-Running the code locally
+Running the code locally:
 ```sh
 npm run dev
 ```
-Running the command below in the to build:
+Building the code for deployment:
 ```sh
 npm run build
 ```